Zeioth/vim-typedoc/README.md

 let g:typedoc_clone_destiny_dir = './typedoc'
 let g:typedoc_clone_cmd = 'git clone'

-" IMPORTANT: The default typedoc.json we create assum the entry point is ./src/main.js "            This is the default for angular projects but if your project has a different "            entry point, please edit typedoc.json
+" IMPORTANT: The default typedoc.json we create assumes the entry point of the program is './src/main.js'.
+"            This is the default entry point for angular projects, but if your project has a different "            entry point, you will have to manually edit './typedoc.json'.
 ```

 Enable automated doc generation on save (optional)